-Dr Björn Brenner is a former UN official, naval officer, scholar and award-winning author based in Stockholm, Sweden.
+Dr Björn Brenner is an international civil servant, naval officer, scholar and award-winning author based in Stockholm, Sweden.
 Dr Brenner’s books include GAZA UNDER HAMAS, 2017/2021 and ISLAMIST GOVERNANCE HAMAS STYLE, 2015.

 Björn researches and advises on contemporary Middle Eastern affairs with a special focus on Syrian, Lebanese, Israeli, Palestinian and Jordanian politics.
 One focal point has been to closely follow the local political situation in the Gaza Strip and the tensions between the various actors there.
 Much of this research has taken place on location in the coastal territory.

 In 2009, Björn studied at Damascus University and during the following years, 2010-2015, he conducted extensive field studies in Syria, Lebanon and Gaza.
 By means of his participant observation approach, staying with families with varying political connections, he was able to interview both leaders and activists of several of the region’s more controversial political groups.

 On a more general level, Björn’s research has dealt with issues connected with Islamism and democracy and to what extent these concepts could be regarded as compatible in practice.
 His doctoral thesis addresses the overarching question of how Islamists who have succeeded in reaching positions of political power have then come to govern in practice.

 In 2015, Björn received his doctorate in Peace and Development Studies from the University of Gothenburg and then started his first academic position as Chercheur associé at Institut français du Proche-Orient (Ifpo) in Amman, Jordan.
 His postdoctoral project focused on exploring Jordanian-Palestinian intersections of local customary dispute resolution methods, formal justice-making and domestic politics.